lindsayevanslee/loc-doc-download/README.md

 # loc-doc-download
-Library of Congress document download
+Library of Congress newspaper download.
+Read more about it in my [blog post](https://lindsay.codes/posts/library-of-congress-download/).

 ## Overview
 This repository contains scripts to automate the downloading and renaming of newspaper pages from the Library of Congress website.
 The primary functionality includes: